asku1990/asku1990/README.md

 Hello

-I study software development at Oulu University of Applied Sciences.
-I have just started my fourth and hopefully final year.
-Now the plan is to code a web-based CV here on github in my spare time.
-Anyway, I'm studying the possibilities of a new field here.
+I am an Information Technology student with a strong interest in software development and learning new technologies.
+I am looking to start my career in software development and am seeking a position where I can utilize the technical skills and creativity I have developed through my studies.
+I aim to find a role where I can grow professionally and contribute to meaningful projects that drive innovation and technological advancement.
+I am ready to embark on a new career in this exciting field and bring my contribution to a team.